 2.2 – Officiating The MFL will do its best to ensure each game will have at least three officials—two referees, one timekeeper/scorekeeper.
 The referees will be in charge of calling penalties as necessary.
 Only the referees have the authority to make calls during a game.
 The timekeeper is in charge of starting/stopping the game clock as requested by the referees.
 The scorekeeper will be responsible for recording statistics.

 2.2.1- Officiating Complaints During the game, ONLY the captain (or the player designated as interim captain in case of captain’s absence) is permitted to engage in discussions with the referees regarding officiating concerns.
 The referees must provide the captain(s) with a reasonable explanation of calls made/not made.
 Captains may NOT insult, demean, mock or abuse the referees at any time.
 If the referees deem this to be the case, a warning will be issued.
 If the behaviour persists, referees can call a penalty as per section 5.3.
 All players of a team must convey their officiating concerns to the captain.
 At no point can other players engage in an argument with the referees over officiating.

 2.3 Number of Players Games will be played 6-on-6 (or 5-on-5).
 If a team does not have a full 6 (or 5) players, it may play with 5 (or 4, if 5-on-5) players.
-In the 6-on-6 format, a team can play with 4 players ONLY if agreed upon by the opposing captain.
-Teams will be given a grace period of 15 minutes to gather the minimum number of players; however, game time will be reduced.
+In the 6-on-6 format, a team can play with 4 players ONLY if the opposing team agrees to give them a 5th player from another team in the league.
+Teams will be given a grace period of 10 minutes to gather the minimum number of players; however, game time will be reduced.